 Section 61.
-Citation of Illegally Parked Vehicle.
-When a vehicle is found parked in violation of a restriction imposed by this ordinance, the officer finding such vehicle may take its license number and any further information displayed on the vehicle that may identify its owner, and may conspicuously affix to the vehicle a parking citation instructing the operator to answer to the charge by paying the specified penalty or by posting bail prior to the designated court appearance.
-The penalty shall be as set by resolution of the City Council.
-[Section 61 amended by Ordinance No. 174, Section 5, passed August 6, 1991]
+Citation on Illegally Parked Vehicle.
+When a vehicle without an operator is found parked in violation of a restriction imposed by this ordinance, the officer finding the vehicle shall take its license number and any other information displayed on the vehicle that may identify its owner, and shall conspicuously affix to the vehicle a parking citation instructing the operator to answer to the charge or pay the penalty imposed within five days during specific hours and at a specific place.